2024 Guidelines for ENERGY STAR® Certified Windows, Doors and Skylights

 To encourage Canadians to buy energy-efficient windows, doors and skylights, Natural Resources Canada offers consumer education programs and cost incentives for the purchase of ENERGY STAR®-certified products.

-Rebates and incentives vary by province and municipality, but you may be able to save significant dollars on the purchase and installation of windows and doors.
+Rebates, loans and other financial incentives vary by province and municipality, but you may be able to save significant dollars on the purchase and installation of windows and doors.
 In some cases, you may also qualify for bonus savings by doing two or more energy-efficient upgrades.

 As technology changes and design changes are made, you can expect even more energy-saving window, door and skylight products to become available.
 With them will come changes to ENERGY STAR® standards to encourage even more research—for reducing energy consumption, greenhouse gas emissions and saving the planet.